anusaclubs/anusaclubs.github.io/docs/finance/index.md

 ---

-If you have specific questions about your club's finances that aren't covered here, please don't hesitate to reach out to the Student Activities Office finance team or your designated contact person.
+If you have specific questions about your club's finances that aren't covered here, please don't hesitate to reach out to the ANUSA Clubs Team.